 - Every student is coached by a study career counsellor.
-The programme uses the name of study coach for this function. - 2.
-In consultation with the study career counsellor, the student decides how best to work on his or her development and how to shape the learning process. - 3.
-The student consults with the study career counsellor on the progress of the learning process.
+The academy uses the name of study coach for this function. - 2.
+In consultation with the study career counsellor, the student decides how best to work on his development and how to shape the learning process.

-- 4. The study career counsellor conducts support and orientation interviews with the student in the propaedeutic year.
-Reports are drawn up of these interviews, copies of which are given to the student.
-The student must sign these reports to indicate his or her agreement or, if applicable, with the note 'reviewed and not approved'. - 5.
+- 3. The student consults with the study career counsellor on the progress of the learning process. - 4.
+The study career counsellor conducts support and orientation interviews with the student in the foundation year.
+Reports (if desired) are drawn up of these interviews, copies of which are given to the study coach by the student. - 5.
 Students may submit a request to the institute director to be assigned a different study career counsellor if they can give arguments for this. - 6.
-Students enrolled in their propaedeutic year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the propaedeutic phase.
+Students enrolled in their foundation year whose mother tongue is not Dutch can apply to the Examination Board to be allowed extra time when they sit tests in the first year of the Foundation Phase.
 Extra time to sit tests will only be granted to students who can prove that they use facilities to improve their command of the Dutch language.
-In the propaedeutic phase and in the main phase of an English-language programme, students for whom English is the second language are given extra time during tests.
+In the Foundation Phase and in the Main Phase of an English-language programme, students for whom English is the second language are given extra time during tests.
 The same conditions shall apply, with regard to extra time, as above.